Balance Recovery

 If you provide a custom derivation path, the range view is disabled and only the single address for that exact path is shown.

-Tick the checkboxes for the accounts you want to add.
+Tick the checkboxes for the accounts you want to scan.

-• Click Add to Wallet → confirm with your password → selected accounts are added to the wallet.
+Click the Add to Wallet button, confirm with your password and the selected accounts will be added to the wallet.

 Results explained